IDMNYU/DM6193-Web-Studio-SU15/dm6193_syllabus.md

 ---

-## Welcome to Web Studio!
+# Welcome to Web Studio!

-In this course, students focus on client-side web programming, as well as the web design and development process.
+In this course, students will focus on client-side web programming, as well as the web design and development process.

 ### PROGRAM GOALS